 ADDITIONAL INFORMATION & SERVICES

-Shipping charges for DHL eCommerce International packages are calculated based on the greater of dimensional and actual weight, referred to as Chargeable Weight.
+Shipping charges for DHL eCommerce Solutions International packages are calculated based on the greater of dimensional and actual weight, referred to as Chargeable Weight.
 This is applicable to all International products and services.

 Dimensional weight is based on volume (the amount of space a package occupies).
 To determine if dimensional weight impacts your package, follow these steps: